Dark Rainbow

 If you’re new to edibles — or cannabis in general — this is the perfect place to start.

-Here are the basic facts that you need to know about cooking with cannabis before you get in the kitchen yourself:
+Here are some of the basics that you need to know about making edibles before you get in the kitchen yourself:

 Learn more about cannabinoids like THC from the Mood Blog.

-Now that you know the basics, let’s take a look at some specific steps to take for tastier, more flavorful cannabis cooking.
+Now that you know the basics, let’s take a look at some specific steps to take for tastier, more flavorful cannabis-infused treats.

 Follow these steps to make cannabutter for the first time:

-• An equal amount of water will prevent burning and give your cannabutter a more even consistency.
+An equal amount of water will prevent burning and give your cannabis-infused butter a more even consistency.

 When you think about edibles, you probably picture brownies, cookies, and other sweet treats.
 These yummy baked goods can be a fantastic starting point for your at-home cannabis cooking, but they’re far from your only options.

-While experimenting with sweet cannabis-infused treats can be fun and rewarding, we recommend making at least one savory dish using cannabutter or cannaoil as well.
+While experimenting with sweet cannabis-infused treats can be fun and rewarding, we recommend making at least one savory dish using cannabutter or canna-oil.

 If you’re not the most confident cook, consider simply drizzling some cannabis-infused olive oil over a plate of spaghetti with some parmesan cheese.
 It doesn’t need to be fancy.